diego0020/lab_vision/lab8_cnn/README.md

 - Matlab 2014b
 - Fedora Core 21

-We will use the gpu accelerated version of MatConvNet
+We will use the gpu accelerated version of MatConvNet.
+We will give you back your trained network and the results.

+## Bonus

+The 4 networks that achieve the best performance will receive 4 extra points, which can be added to any of your lab grades, or distributed among several grades.

 ## Note